simonlabcode/bam2bakR/README.md

 control_samples: ['WT_ctl']
 ```

-In this case, the sample named WT_ctl is the only -s4U control. -s4U controls will be used to call any single nucleotide polymorphisms (SNPs) in your cell line so as to avoid conflating them with T-to-C mutations induced by the nucleotide recoding chemistry.
+In this case, the sample named WT_ctl is the only -s4U control.
+If you have multiple -s4U controls,  -s4U controls will be used to call any single nucleotide polymorphisms (SNPs) in your cell line so as to avoid conflating them with T-to-C mutations induced by the nucleotide recoding chemistry.

 A third almost equally important parmaeter immediately follows: